MrSableye/ptcg-set-data-display/README.md

 Pokémon TCG Set Data Display is an easy-to-use web application for filtering Pokémon TCG cards and looking at useful statistics on those cards.

 ## How to Use
 The application is available at https://weedl.es/data.
+Updates will be made periodically to add new sets.

 ## Development
 ### Requirements